mjc-school/MJC-School/stage #0/module #1. Java Overview/content.md

     - Manually by using Jar cvf
     - Automatically building using build tools like Maven or Gradle
 4. Then the Dev passes this file to the tester.
-5. The tester, in turn, having the JRE installed, launches the Jar file
+5. The tester, in turn, having the JRE installed, launches the Jar file.
 6. After that, a new instance of the JVM is launched, which reads all the bytecode classes from the Jar, translates them into native code, and executes.
 7. Tester can use the program.